Kolhapur jaggery

-The Kolhapur jaggery is a variety of jaggery (non-centrifugal cane sugar) made from fresh sugarcane juice in the Indian state of Maharashtra.
+Kolhapur jaggery is a variety of jaggery (non-centrifugal cane sugar) made from fresh sugarcane juice in the Indian state of Maharashtra.
 It is an agri-product manufactured from sugarcane which is a common and widely cultivated crop in Kolhapur.
 The waters of the streams forming the Panchganga river are primarily used for sugarcane cultivation in Kolhapur.
 It is also the most exported variety of jaggery from India.

 Name

-Kolhapur jaggery made from sugarcane is a prized crop in Kolhapur and so named after it.
+Kolhapur jaggery made from sugarcane is an important crop in Kolhapur and so named after it.

 Local name

 It is known as 'Kolhapuri Gul (कोल्हापुरी गूळ)' - Gul means jaggery while the word "Kolhapuri" means from the region of Kolhapur, in the local state language of Marathi.